k-rns/2020-10-26-WHOI-Data/index.md

   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
-  workshop,
-  you will need access to the software described below.
-  In addition, you will need an up-to-date web browser.
+  workshop, you will need access to the software described below (Zoom, Python, Jupyter notebooks).
+In addition you will need an up-to-date web browser and access access to a spreadsheet program (Excel, LibreOffice,...),
 </p>

 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
-  <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
+  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>

 {% comment %}